 I’ the teeth of some dead sage or fool,

 To mend the grinning of a skull.

 She continues on to mention “Caesar’s due” and “Charon’s dues.”
 The first phrase is a reference to a passage in the Bible related to the paying of taxes to the Romans.
 The second refers to the coins paid to Charon, the ferryman in Greek mythology.
-Without the payment one could not be taken into the afterlife.
+Without the payment, one could not be taken into the afterlife.

-The last lines speak on how any judgement made by the living on the dead is only done in an effort to stave off that same fate.
+The last lines speak on how any judgment made by the living on the dead is only done in an effort to stave off that same fate.
 They are attempts to “mend the grinning of a skull.”
 The fear of death is lessened when one is able to make light of those who have entered into it.

 Be abstinent in praise and blame.